anthonylangsworth/Meraki/README.md

 # Meraki Dashboard API .Net Core Client

-[Meraki](http://meraki.cisco.com) is a network appliance vendor acquired by Cisco in 2012 that focuses on cloud management and ease of use.
+[Meraki](http://meraki.cisco.com) is a network appliance vendor acquired by Cisco in 2012 that focuses on cloud-hosted management and ease of use.
 Their devices are increasingly popular with companies of any size looking to simply their network management.

 Meraki provides a limited web API for managing their devices called the [Dashboard API](https://dashboard.meraki.com/api_docs).